快猫短视频

 Researchers are looking at newer forms of treatment for early-stage prostate cancer.
 These new treatments might be used either as the first treatment or if cancer remains after radiation therapy.

 For example, doctors are now looking at whether ablative treatments can be helpful for these cancers.
 These treatments use extreme heat, cold, or other methods to destroy (ablate) tumors.
-Examples include cryotherapy, high-intensity focused ultrasound (HIFU), photodynamic therapy (PDT), and focal laser ablation (FLA).
+Examples include cryotherapy, high-intensity focused ultrasound (HIFU), photodynamic therapy (PDT), focal laser ablation (FLA), and irreversible electroporation (IRE).

 The safety and effectiveness of these treatments are now being studied.
 While some of these are now available, most doctors in the United States don’t consider them to be proven first-line treatments for prostate cancer at this time.
 To learn more, see Cryotherapy, HIFU, and Other Ablative treatments for Prostate Cancer.